-3 SSA 315 (Revised), paragraph 11.
+3 SSA 315 (Revised 2021), paragraph 19.

-- (a) The nature of the services provided by the service organization and the significance of those services to the user entity, including the effect thereof on the user entity's internal control; (Ref: Para.
-A3-A5) - (b) The nature and materiality of the transactions processed or accounts or financial reporting processes affected by the service organization; (Ref: Para.
-A6) - (c) The degree of interaction between the activities of the service organization and those of the user entity; and (Ref: Para.
-A7) - (d) The nature of the relationship between the user entity and the service organization, including the relevant contractual terms for the activities undertaken by the service organization.
+- 10. When obtaining an understanding of the entity's system of internal control in accordance with SSA 315 (Revised 2021), the user auditor shall identify controls in the control activities component4 at the user entity, from those that relate to the services provided by the service organization, including those that are applied to the transactions processed by the service organization, and evaluate their design and determine whether they have been implemented5.
 (Ref: Para.
-A8-A11) - 10.
-When obtaining an understanding of internal control relevant to the audit in accordance with SSA 315 (Revised)4, the user auditor shall evaluate the design and implementation of relevant controls at the user entity that relate to the services provided by the service organization, including those that are applied to the transactions processed by the service organization.
-(Ref: Para.
 A12-A14) - 11.
-The user auditor shall determine whether a sufficient understanding of the nature and significance of the services provided by the service organization and their effect on the user entity's internal control relevant to the audit has been obtained to provide a basis for the identification and assessment of risks of material misstatement. - 12.
+The user auditor shall determine whether a sufficient understanding of the nature and significance of the services provided an appropriate basis by the service organization and their effect on the user entity's system of internal control has been obtained to provide an appropriate basis for the identification and assessment of the risks of material misstatement. - 12.
 If the user auditor is unable to obtain a sufficient understanding from the user entity, the user auditor shall obtain that understanding from one or more of the following procedures: - (a) Obtaining a type 1 or type 2 report, if available; - (b) Contacting the service organization, through the user entity, to obtain specific information; - (c) Visiting the service organization and performing procedures that will provide the necessary information about the relevant controls at the service organization; or - (d) Using another auditor to perform procedures that will provide the necessary information about the relevant controls at the service organization.
 (Ref: Para.
 A15-A20)